 See Veterans who Need a NAPFA Advisor–Click HERE to see their Hero Profiles.

 If you are interested now in helping these veterans click the “Sign up to Volunteer” button below.
 For more information email Rob Harkey, NCEF Program Coordinator at harkeyr@NAPFA.org or call (847) 483-5400 ext.
 106 with questions.

-Money Smart Week will resume in 2021
+Unfortunately, 2020 Money Smart Week is Canceled due to COVID-19 but will resume even stronger in April, 2021

 Empower your community with financial literacy during the month of April